gtmhub/bulk-avatar-upload/README.md

 ## Requirements
 ### Software
 Python v3.x.x+
+### Misc
+Profile pictures
+Administrative permissions on gtmhub.com

 ## Usage
 **1. CONFIGURATION**
  Enter authentication details for the account & path to where the profile images are that you want to upload.

+*ACCOUNT ID:*
-*ACCOUNT ID* - This is the Gtmhub account id which can be found at "Settings -> Api Tokens".
+This is the Gtmhub account id which can be found at "Settings -> Api Tokens".
+*AUTH_TOKEN:*
-*AUTH_TOKEN* - This is the Gtmhub auth token which can be found at "Settings -> Api Tokens".
+This is the Gtmhub auth token which can be found at "Settings -> Api Tokens".
 Please ensure this token has rights for updateing profile images.
+*PATH_TO_IMAGE_FOLDER:*
-*PATH_TO_IMAGE_FOLDER* - This is the path where all profile images to be checked against the account for upload are stored in the system running the script.
+This is the path where all profile images to be checked against the account for upload are stored in the system running the script.
   *e.g.   Windows:* C:\Users\<user>\Pictures\bulk-upload\\\
-         *GNU/Linux, Unix:** /usr/share/images/bulk-upload/
+         *GNU/Linux, Unix:* /usr/share/images/bulk-upload/

+If the Python [Requests](https://docs.python-requests.org/en/latest/) module is not already installed on the system, run command <code>pip install requests</code> from the command line/terminal.

 **2. PAIRING IMAGE NAMES TO EMAILS**
 The script compares the name of the image file (e.g. "alice.smith@example.org") to the current list of Gtmhub users that it retreives via an API call.
 If this matches, it will attempt to update the profile image using a further API call.